 You can adjust the angle and height of this keyboard to make it more ergonomic and comfortable.
 The wireless connection also allows you to move the keyboard as far from the computer as you need for ergonomics and to fit your space.

-Really, Microsoft, you couldn’t you think of a better name? 😊 Regardless, this is a good keyboard for noise level… and of course… ergonomics.
-It comes with a split design, palm lift and cushioned palm rest so you can comfortably and correctly position your wrists and hands.
+Really, Microsoft, you couldn’t think of a better name? 😊 Regardless, this is a good keyboard for noise level… and of course… ergonomics.
+It comes with a split design, palm lift, and cushioned palm rest so you can comfortably and correctly position your wrists and hands.

 9. Logitech K750 Wireless Solar

 This affordable quiet keyboard has the amazing feature of being solar-powered.
 You don’t have to bother with batteries or wires.
 Instead, the sun or any light source will charge your keyboard, and it holds the charge for up to three months without additional light.

 You gain a slim design from this keyboard, along with concave keycaps that provide comfortable and quick typing that is also quiet.

 This keyboard works with a wireless receiver you keep in your computer, which includes a long-range connection.
 You can also set up additional wireless devices to use with the receiver.

 This versatile wireless typing keyboard works with different devices, including your computer, smartphone, and tablet.
 It also includes an integrated stand to hold a phone or tablet as you work.
 With this keyboard, you can easily flow from one device to the next.

 Perfect for typing, the keys give a comfortable feel while providing a low noise level.
 They come with a round, low style that looks sleek while feeling great.